Millennials · Personal Growth

 5 Great Tips For Practicing Defensive Driving

-When you’re going to learn to drive, you’re going to quickly learn how important it is to practice defensive driving.
+When you learn to drive, you’ll learn how important it is to practice defensive driving quickly.
 It’s not about you, either.
 It’s also about the people on the road with you who you have to keep an eye on.

-Every situation is different and requires its own courses of action, but there are some defensive driving situations that you have to consider before you get on the road.
-If you know how to be a safer driver, you’re going to keep everyone from any accidents or issues on the road.
+Every situation is different and requires its course of action, but there are some defensive driving situations that you have to consider before you get on the road.
+If you know how to be a safer driver, you’ll keep everyone from any accidents or issues on the road.

-You should be learning how to be a safe driver during your lessons, but sometimes knowing the rules yourself will help.
+Learning to be a safe driver during lessons would be best, but sometimes, knowing the rules will help.
 For example, is road rage a criminal act in California?

-You’d have to learn this before you get on the road, and knowing this will really help you out when it comes to being a safer driver.
+You’d have to learn defensive driving before you get on the road, and knowing this will help you be a safer driver.

 Keep Your Distance